pliphd/Actigraphy/README.md

 Morden standard computers or laptops will work.
 It is recommended that a minimal of 16 GB RAM is equipped to facilitate most of the analysis.
 For optimal performance, CPU of 4+ cores with 3.3+ GHz/core are recommended.

+Files for raw accelerometer signals are usually large.
+It easily occupies 3-4 GB space for a 10-day monitoring with 25Hz sampling rate.
+It is recommended that a 32 GB RAM is equipped if you plan to perform the conversion for 7-10 days of accelerometer signals to activity counts data.
+This process also takes time (on average it takes several minutes to completely load the data into memory).

 ## Software

 ### OS